BBC CHEVY HYDRAULIC ROLLER CAM STAGE 10.5 TURN KEY 632 CUBIC INCH ENGINE. 915 HP AT 6000 RPM

 This engine comes fully dressed out on the front as pictured above (except for the polished intake, available as an upgrade).
 The carb, distributor, wires and starter are not included with this engine.
 We have those items available in our other listings.

 RUNS ON PREMIUM PUMP GAS.
-JE FORGED PISTONS AND SCAT 4340 FORGED CRANK AND H-BEAM RODS, WORLD MERLIN IV BLOCK, AFR FULL CNC'd 377cc ALUMINUM HEADS
+JE FORGED PISTONS AND SCAT 4340 FORGED CRANK AND H-BEAM RODS, DART BLOCK, AFR FULL CNC'd 377cc ALUMINUM HEADS

 This engine uses a tall deck block (10.200)